dotarj/Giddup/docs/components.md

 A command contains all information required for command processing and the resulting event processing.
 For example, `AddOptionalReviewerCommand` contains the ID of the optional reviewer, `LinkWorkItemCommand` contains the ID of the work item and `CompletePullRequestCommand` requires no extra information for command processing.

 When processing of a command requires external information (information beyond the scope of the current aggregate), delegates (`Func<>`) can be added to a command which can be used by the command processor.
-For example, `AddOptionalReviewerCommand` contains a method which can validate whether the given reviewer exists.
+For example, `AddOptionalReviewerCommand` contains a delegate which can validate whether the given reviewer exists.

-> [!TIP]
-> See [IPullRequestCommand.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestCommand.cs) for an example implementation.
+See [IPullRequestCommand.cs](https://github.com/dotarj/Giddup/blob/master/src/Giddup.ApplicationCore/Domain/PullRequests/IPullRequestCommand.cs) for an example implementation.

 ## Events